Dirty secrets of the mail fraud mafia

 As part of the action against it, however, the U.S. government says PacNet has knowingly facilitated money laundering and mail fraud for decades -- using secret bank accounts, moving bundles of money by plane and lying to customs officials.
 As a result, it is seizing PacNet funds held in the United States and has banned PacNet and its network from doing business in the country.

 And the government's crackdown has already had sweeping effects.
 Many banks outside the United States have also shut down or frozen PacNet accounts.
-And with this financial lifeline cut off, CNNMoney has learned that the company is shutting down operations around the world, leaving its employees out of work and the company's clients scrambling.
+And with this financial lifeline cut off, CNNMoney has learned that the company is shutting down operations around the world, leaving employees out of work and the company's clients scrambling.

 We happened to be looking into PacNet at the very same time the government was building its case.
 And through our months-long investigation, we found that PacNet had profited from global mail fraud for years -- depositing payments for an alarming number of unethical and flat-out criminal schemes.